leoalho/WeSail/documentation/getting_started.md

 Boat pages have a slightly different look depending on the user's relationship to the boat (no relationship, crewmember, owner).

+### Following a boat

+Users that are not boat owners or crew members can start following a boat in order to see the boats events and logs on the main page.

+### Settings

+Boat owners can access the boat settings by pressing the edit button.
+Via the settings it is possible add other owners to the boat and delete the boat.

+### Events

+On side on the boat page.
+All upcoming and past events are displayed.

+### Todos

 ## New log entry

 On the ./logger page the user is presented with an interactive map which shows the user's location (if the user has accepted to share location).
 Below the map there are two buttons: start logging and create a new event without logging.
 When the start logging button is clicked the app begins to track the location of the user.
+Tracking can be paused by clicking the pause button, and again continued by clicking the continue button.

 ## New event

+New events can be creating by

 ## Creating a new boat

+Users can create a new boat by first accessing the settings page via clicking their own username on the right side of the navbar.
+On the settings page there is a link to ./newboat which opens a short interface for creating a new boat.
+After creating a boat the user is automatically navigated to the newly created boat page.

 ## Settings